thinkb4code/scssBootstrap/README.md

 ## scss

 Please check the solution structure.
 Keep in mind following things:
 * Are you using the default `module.scss` file or you created your own?
-If you created your own `module.scss` file, are you importing it?
+If you created your own `module.scss` file, are you importing it correctly?
 * Correct import statement will be `import styles from '<relative path of file>'.
 * Always use `./` to refer current directory.
 I had noticed, when one use VSCode intellisense, it uses path from `lib` directory.
 Which can be another issue.